Want a Wooden Rabbit Cage?

 Some People Just Prefer Wooden Rabbit Cages

-I know very well that some rabbit raisers really like their wood hutches, and this is completely fine.
+But some rabbit raisers really like - and need - their wood hutches.
+This is completely fine.
 Certain rabbit breeds do better with solid wood floors, for example, the very heavy breeds like Flemish Giant or French Lops, or the active rabbits like Belgian Hares or English Spot rabbits.

 We all love raising our rabbits, and we work toward taking the best care of them as possible.
 And now that you know the drawbacks to wooden rabbit cages, you can plan and prepare to prevent the pitfalls ahead of time.